≡ Menu

 Sure…

-We figured we’d take a moment and go into a little further detail describing exactly what a histiocytoma is so that you can get a better idea of exactly what these guys are so that you don’t need to take our word for it, you can see for yourself that your pup is going to be fine and you can finally get a good night sleep!
+It looks horrible, and “technically,” it is a tumor.
+The good news is that it’s benign (not cancerous) and is usually pretty easy to treat, so relax.
+That said, however, we figured we’d take a moment and go into a bit further detail describing precisely what a histiocytoma is so that you can get a better idea of exactly what these guys are so that you don’t need to take our word for it, you can see for yourself that your pup is going to be okay.
+You can finally get a good night’s sleep!

 So, without further ado, let’s dive right in.

-Histiocytoma defined
+Histiocytoma Defined

-By the same token, some of these lumps can be in delicate or painful places and removal might be your preferred option.
+A Histiocytoma is a medical term referring to a small lump on your dog’s skin.
+Now, these “lumps” are generally harmless and will typically disappear as quickly as they appeared, so “typically,” there is no need to worry about them.
+But by the same token, some of these lumps can be in delicate or painful places, and removal might be your preferred option.
 In any event, as long as the tumors are not malignant, all should be fine.

-What actually a histiocytoma?
+What is histiocytoma?

-That said however…
+That said, however…

-This condition predominantly effects younger dog’s it can appear on older dogs as well.
-The problem is, that their really pretty ugly and let’s face it, few among us are going to feel all that comfortable with one of these just appearing overnight on our dog’s face without having a vet check it out.
+Histocytes split into two categories: dendritic cells and langerin cells – and when those cells start to get confused, they can go into overproduction, resulting in a rather ungainly wart-type lump on your dog.
+While this condition predominantly affects younger dogs, it can also appear in older dogs.
+The problem is that they’re pretty ugly, and let’s face it, few will feel all that comfortable with one of these appearing overnight on our dog’s face without having a vet check it out.

 Which in our…